-PMC BISERIAL-III BASE BLOCK DIAGRAM
+PMC-BISERIAL-VI BASE BLOCK DIAGRAM

-The standard configuration shown in Figure one makes use of two external [to the Xilinx] FIFOs.
+The standard configuration shown in Figure 1 makes use of two external (to the Xilinx) FIFOs.
 The FIFOs can be as large as 128K deep x 32 bits wide.
-Some designs do not require so much memory, and are more efficiently implemented using the internal FIFOs.
+Some designs do not require so much memory, and are more efficiently implemented using the Xilinx internal FIFOs.

-The HW1 implementation has 32 - Dual Port RAMs using the internal block RAM of the Xilinx.
+The HW1 implementation has 32 - Dual-Port RAMs (DPR) using the internal block RAM of the Xilinx.
 Each channel has an associated DPR.
-Each DPR is configured to have a 32 bit port on the PCl side, and a 16 bit port on the IO side.
-When operating in the half duplex mode the DPR is split in half to provide both a transmit, and a receive section.
+Each DPR is configured to have a 32-bit port on the PCI side, and a 16-bit port on the IO side.
+When operating in the half-duplex mode the DPR is split in half to provide both a transmit, and a receive section.
 In the uni-directional mode the full DPR can be used for transmit or receive data.

 The data rate is programmable.
-The base rates are 400 Khz and 5 Mhz.
-Usually the 5 Mhz rate is used with the uni-directional mode and the 400 Khz in the half duplex mode.
-The PLL can be selected for user defined frequencies.
+The base rates are 400 KHz and 5 MHz.
+Usually 5 MHz is used with the unidirectional mode and 400 KHz in the half-duplex mode.
+The PLL can be selected for user defined transmit frequencies, while the receiver is always referenced to the on-board oscillator.

 The data is Manchester encoded.
 The hardware uses a higher rate clock to separate the clock and data embedded within the Manchester data stream.
-The data IO within the FPGA are programmable to be register controlled or statemachine controlled.
+The data I/O within the FPGA are programmable to be register controlled or state-machine controlled.
 Any or all of the bits can be used as a parallel port.

 Thirty-four differential I/O are provided at the front bezel [32 of the 34 at Pn4] for the serial signals.
 The drivers and receivers conform to the RS-485 specification (exceeds RS-422 specification).
 The RS-485 input signals are selectively terminated with 100Ω .
-The termination resistors are in two-element packages to allow flexible termination options for custom formats and protocols.
+The termination resistors are in separate packages to allow flexible termination options for custom formats and protocols.
 Optional pullup/pulldown resistor packs can also be installed to provide a logic '1' on undriven lines.
 The terminations and transceivers are programmable through the Xilinx device to provide the proper mix of outputs and inputs and terminations needed for a specific protocol implementation.
-The terminations are programmable for all IO.
+The terminations are programmable for all I/O.